Divyanshudiv/ITN/README.md

 # Inverse Text Normalization (ITN) with WFST

 This project implements a Weighted Finite State Transducer (WFST) model for performing Inverse Text Normalization (ITN) on tokenized text, such as numbers, abbreviations, and similar sequences.
-The WFST model can handle tasks in multiple languages, including English and Hindi, with a focus on numerical conversions.
+The WFST model can handle tasks in multiple languages, including English, Hindi and other indic and non indic laguages.

 ## Project Structure